 003 - Rails Security with Frank Rietta

-Today, Frank Rietta and I discuss common application vulnerabilities from the OWASP Top Ten and basic steps you can take to secure your Rails code as part of your development process.
+Today, Frank Rietta and I discuss common application vulnerabilities from the OWASP top ten and basic steps you can take to secure your Rails code.

 001 - Ben Orenstein, Co-Founder of Tuple